 Splitlines() returns a list result of each line of a string.
 Each selection of the multi field has a break or escape character built in, which allows the splitlines to break it down correctly when we iterate over it like below:

 # option 3

-So now we have a simple basis for extracting the text selections without having to use a lengthy and usually hardcoded, series of if’s.
-With this simple basis we can use the plain text in any manner, to deliver the outputs are clients are trying to achieve all without hard coding items and in a concisely coded manner.
+So now we have a simple basis for extracting the text selections without having to use a lengthy and usually hard coded series of if statements.
+We can now take this decoupled text and use it in all manner of ways to deliver the outputs are clients are trying to achieve all without hard coding items and in a concisely coded manner.